Real-Time-DSP/lab/index.md

-# EE 445S Lab Component
+# ECE 445S Lab Component

 As of Fall 2021, the instructions for the lab exercises will be entirely self contained in this lab manual.
 The exercises now use the [STM32H735G Discovery Kit][1].